AppImage/docs.appimage.org/user-guide/index.rst

 The most common questions are answered directly here to save you from having to read the entire user guide.

-What is an AppImage?
+|question| What is an AppImage?
 --------------------

 An AppImage is a downloadable file for Linux that contains an application and everything the application needs to run (e.g., libraries, icons, fonts, translations, etc.) that cannot be reasonably expected to be part of each target system.

-How do I run an AppImage?
+|question| How do I run an AppImage?
 -------------------------

 Make it executable and double-click it.

-How can I integrate AppImages with the system?
+|question| How can I integrate AppImages with the system?
 ----------------------------------------------

 Using the optional appimaged daemon, you can easily integrate AppImages with the system.
 The daemon puts AppImages into the menus, registers MIME types, icons, all on the fly.
 You can download it from this repository.
 But it is entirely optional.

-Where can I download AppImages?
+|question| Where can I download AppImages?
 -------------------------------

 See the "repository" of upstream-generated AppImages.

-Where do I store my AppImages?
+|question| Where do I store my AppImages?
 ------------------------------

 If you don't want to leave them in :code:`$HOME/Downloads`, then :code:`$HOME/Applications` is a good choice.
 Many third-party tools (especially the ones managing desktop integration) use this location, too.
 Other options involve :code:`$HOME/.local/bin` and :code:`$HOME/bin`, which are useful mainly for CLI tools.